 On October 5-7, 2021, the first-ever Global Forum on Democratizing Work was held online.
 3,043 attendees from 85 countries, 387 speakers, 16 #DemocratizingWork national chapters were constituted to organize the conversation at the national level too, all of this took place through 129 panels held in 9 languages.
 Stellar speakers from academia as well as union leaders, climate activists, progressive elected leaders from across the globe and well as progressive business leaders, joined during these 3 days.
 With the consent of the speakers, almost all the panels have been recorded and made available on the #DW YouTube channel.
 The entire program is available here.

-In the Fall 2022, the #DemocratizingWork Global Workshop Series was launched as a forum bridging the North and the Global South to discuss current progress and experimentation along the 3 principles across the globe, and provide for a space to build and support this emerging global community, including academics, labor leaders, climate activists, progressive business leaders, progressive elected officials, etc. The workshop series is announced here, and will take place online on a monthly basis during the Winter/Spring 2023: https://democratizingwork.org/global-workshop-series.
+In the Fall 2022, the #DemocratizingWork Global Workshop Series was launched as a forum bridging the North and the Global South to discuss current progress and experimentation along the 3 principles across the globe, and provide for a space to build and support this emerging global community, including academics, labor leaders, climate activists, progressive business leaders, progressive elected officials, etc. The workshop series is announced here and will take place online on a monthly basis: Global Workshop Series 2023-2024 — Democratizing Work.